-What To Wear for Female Headshots, Outfits, Clothing, Accessories, Makeup & More
+What To Wear for Female Professional Headshots, Outfits, Clothing, Wardrobe Styling, Accessories, Colors, Makeup & More

 Depending on the industry you are in, headshot options are limitless, especially if you decide to capture your headshot outside of a studio i.e. public space, office space, outdoors etc. Over the years, there has been a shift from more formal looks to more business casual, fashionable looks that capture individuality and approachability.
 There are a number of factors that can affect what you should wear for your headshot so here are some tips to get the most out of your photos.

 What To Wear: Tops, Shirts, Blouses, Sweaters and Blazers